HGGM-LIM/jclustering/README.md

 ![Results window](https://raw.github.com/HGGM-LIM/jclustering/gh-pages/images/doc_results.jpg)

-The resulting image is another HyperStack that ideally contains the results structured the following way, though specific implementations may vary and this is only a convention:
+The resulting image is another HyperStack that contains the results structured the following way:

 * The last _frame_ (not a real frame, shown on the image above these lines) is a 3D image in which every voxel contains the value of the cluster that voxel